fostrwski/breakpoints/README.md

 # `breakpoints`

-Simple code snippet to make working with media queries easier and enjoyable.
+Simple code snippet to make working with media queries easier and more enjoyable.
 Comes in handy in projects that use SCSS

 ## Usage